grant-he/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 there are additional points below that you should be careful of:

 * Files stored on a memory-backed volume are almost entirely managed by the user application.
-Unlike when used as a work area for a process, you can not rely on things like language-level garbage collection.
+Unlike when used as a work area for a process, you cannot rely on things like language-level garbage collection.
 * The purpose of writing files to a volume is to save data or pass it between applications.
-Neither Kubernetes nor the OS may automatically delete files from a volume, so memory used by those files can not be reclaimed when the system or the pod are under memory pressure.
+Neither Kubernetes nor the OS may automatically delete files from a volume, so memory used by those files cannot be reclaimed when the system or the Pod are under memory pressure.
 * A memory-backed `emptyDir` is useful because of its performance, but memory is generally much smaller in size and much higher in cost than other storage media, such as disks or SSDs.
 Using large amounts of memory for `emptyDir`